mlight-lee/cad-viewer/packages/cad-viewer/README.md

 # CAD Viewer Component

-CAD Viewer is one Vue 3 component for viewing and editing CAD files (DXF, DWG) in web applications.
-It provides a modern user interface, state management, and seamless integration with rendering engines for browser-based CAD workflows.
+CAD Viewer is a **high-performance** Vue 3 component for viewing and editing CAD files (DXF, DWG) in web applications.
+It provides a modern user interface, state management, and seamless integration with optimized rendering engines for smooth browser-based CAD workflows with exceptional performance.

 ## Key Features

+- **High-performance** CAD editing and viewing with smooth 60+ FPS rendering
-- Modern UI for CAD editing and viewing
+- Modern UI optimized for large CAD file handling
 - State management for layers, entities, and settings
-- Integration with SVG and THREE.js renderers
+- Integration with optimized SVG and THREE.js renderers
 - Dialogs, toolbars, and command line interface
-- Vue 3 component for embedding CAD viewers in your own apps
+- Vue 3 component for embedding high-performance CAD viewers in your own apps

 ## Directory Structure (partial)